RobinsAviary/Estroengine/README.md

 The entire engine is header-only so it can be easily integrated.
 [Premake](https://premake.github.io/) is a work-in-progress.

+Gamepads are currently a work in progress and only supported on SFML at the moment.

 ### Notes on individual libraries

 Estroengine includes a standalone library, estrovector, which is a basic C#-style implementation of math vectors intended for general utility (Basically Vector2 and Vector3).